Optical mouse: Optical versus mechanical mice

 The Logitech iFeel optical mouse uses a red LED to project light onto the tracking surface.

 Unlike mechanical mice, whose tracking mechanisms can become clogged with lint, optical mice have no moving parts (besides buttons and scroll wheels); therefore, they do not require maintenance other than removing debris that might collect under the light emitter.
 However, they generally cannot track on glossy and transparent surfaces, including some mouse pads, causing the cursor to drift unpredictably during operation.
 Mice with less image-processing power also have problems tracking fast movement, whereas some high-quality mice can track faster than 2 m/s.
+Modern high-performance optical sensors can reach tracking speeds exceeding 650 in/s (over 16.5 m/s) with accelerations of up to 50G and configurable lift-off distance (LOD) settings.

 Some models of laser mice can track on glossy and transparent surfaces and have much higher sensitivity.

 As of 2006 mechanical mice had lower average power requirements than their optical counterparts; the power used by mice is relatively small and only an important consideration when the power is derived from batteries, with their limited capacity.

 Optical models outperform mechanical mice on uneven, slick, soft, sticky, or loose surfaces, and generally in mobile situations lacking mouse pads.
 Because optical mice render movement based on an image that the LED (or infrared diode) illuminates, use with multicolored mouse pads may result in unreliable performance; however, laser mice do not suffer from these problems and will track on such surfaces.